techsoft3d/ts3d-hc-shandles/README.md

 ## Overview

  SHandles is a set of classes that provides alternative handles for HOOPS Communicator based applications that work similar to handles found in Blender/Unity/etc. In addition the library provides a few other features not found in the standard HOOPS Communicator handles.
-See the list of features below for more details.
+See the list below for more details.

 * Functionality similar to handles found in Blender/Unity/etc.
 * Trackball Rotate and Scale handles
+* Rotate around view axis
 * Out-of-the-box support for relative transformations
 * Support for attaching handles to a face/edge
 * Support for Snapping
 * Support for Undo/Redo

+The project is a work-in-progress so expect more features to be added in the future.

 For questions/feedback please post in our [forum](https://forum.techsoft3d.com/) or send an email to guido@techsoft3d.com.
 To learn more about the HOOPS Web Platform and for a 60 day trial go to https://www.techsoft3d.com/products/hoops/web-platform.